learnk8s/learnk8s.io/src/deployLaravel/content.md

 service "laravel-kubernetes-demo" exposed
 ```

-Running the following command:
+You can verify that the Service was created successfully with:

 ```terminal|command=1|title=bash
 kubectl get services
 ```

-will show you a list of running services.
 You can also view the running service under the "Services" navigation menu within the dashboard.

-A more exciting way to verify this deployment and the service exposure is obviously seeing the running application in the browser 😊
+A more exciting way to verify this deployment and the service is seeing it in the browser.

 To obtain the URL of the application (service), you can use the following command: